-Got a call yesterday from a friend asking me about what interest rate that I paid on my unsecured line of credit.
-Normally I don’t discuss this kind of info with anyone other than my wife and my banker, but this is a good friend so I went to my online banking site and quoted the rate I was paying.
+It is important to remember that in banking it is all negotiable.
+As example, I got a call a while ago from a friend asking me about what interest rate that I paid on my unsecured line of credit.
+I don’t discuss this kind of info with anyone other than my wife and my banker normally.
+Finally, I did tell this friend the rate, something I don’t normally do.

 A bit of history will clarify this, back when I switched banks to Canada Trust from BMO (remember my OBG post Don’t be Afraid to Change Banks) the CT rep at the time set up an unsecured line of credit for me, and as an enticement to move to CT, he made it Prime + 1/4% (remember that is the Bank Prime not the Bank of Canada Key Index).
 I have used that Unsecured LOC off and on over time, but haven’t really used it too much lately.
 Every time I have gone to my TD branch, the rep sees this and asks me, “How did you get that rate?
 No one gets that rate….”.
 I point out that someone gets that rate, because I have it, and I laugh.

 Since then TD has upped the rate for both my Unsecured and Secured to be Prime + 1/2%, and I went and complained, but to no avail, but I still have a secured and unsecured L.O.C. with the same rate (until someone from TD sees this, I suppose).

 Getting back to the real story, this friend wondered how he might get that same kind of good deal, because his current credit vehicles were charging much more, and his bank was claiming no one got the rate that he remembered I got (guess his bank is wrong since I get it right now).
 He is going to try to get a better rate via various negotiating tactics (and keeping the I will take my business elsewhere trump card in reserve, because he is a very good client for any bank).